Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I've now created tests and added a simple call to each method responsible for the same function within my actual project to mock our `FileStorage`'s function.
 I also just discovered and made use of `anyString()`.
 That and the related methods like int and more are amazing!!

+## Day "6" - Finishing Touches - 19/01-25

+- [ ] Add some structure and clarity to the diary for ease of navigation.
+- [ ] Add comments to point out what test covers what part of assignment.
+- [ ] G/VG - Create test to *filter* based on time/distance/date (Dunno what's expected here, like before or after x?)
+- [ ]

+### Agenda
+Sort out the *filter* to make sure I'm covering the expected type of filter the assignment wants.
+Most likely skipping the larger refactor of `MenuHandler` due to the fact that it's technically out of scope and would clutter more.
+It would also cause more of a hassle to read through the methods due to the constant jumping back and forth with `prints`.